indrjo/minimal-texlive-installer/README.md

 ## Minimal TeX Live on GNU/Linux

-**(Important)** This procedure installs TeX Live in your own home.
-So, if you want TeX Live to be accessible to other users, this might not be the best choice.
+The procedure explained here installs TeX Live in your `$HOME`.
+Thus if you want TeX Live to be accessible to other users, this might not be the best choice for you.

+Moreover, it is strongly recommended to read the section [Adding packages to your minimal TeX Live](#adding-packages-to-your-minimal-tex-live) and decide if it is worth.

 ### Installation

-The installation process is thoroughly handled by one of the script `install-texlive`.
-Just run it as follows:
+The installation process is thoroughly handled by one of the scripts, `install-texlive`.
+Running it without any command line parameter is enough:

 ```sh
 $ ./scripts/install-texlive
 ```

-**(Note)** Consider migrating to `v2-install-texlive`.
-However, there are some relevant differences about the directories of TeX Live.

 **(Note)** We list here the defaults and how to change them.